This blog explains how to stop skin crawling feelings, its causes, symptoms, risk factors, management & the best homeopathic medicines for its cure.

 Arundo is indicated in patient when they complain of eczema associated with itching and a crawling feeling under the skin.
 It affects the chest and upper extremities.

 Dose and Potency: Arundo 3X and 6C, 4 globules 3 times a day for 7-10 days.

 3. Cocaine: Hallucination of small foreign bodies or bugs under the skin.

 This is a remedy for hallucinations and insomnia.
-A patient feels small foreign bodies and worms crawling under the skin.
-A patient complains of formication and numbness in their hands and forearms.
+The patient feels small foreign bodies and worms crawling under the skin.
+The patient complains of formication and numbness in their hands and forearms.

 Dose and Potency: Cocaine 30, 4 globules 2 times a day for 10-15 days.

 4. Mezereum: Neuralgia in teeth and face area with chilliness.

 The patient complains of neuralgia in the teeth and face region associated with chilliness.
 The patient is very sensitive to coldness.
 It affects long bones and joints.

 The patient complains of rashes with intolerable itching.

 Dose and Potency: Mezerium 30, 4 globules 3 times a day for 3 days in acute cases.